Skip to main content

 About this task

-Workload factory analyzes database configurations daily.
-The daily analysis provides the well-architected status, and insights and recommendations with options to automatically fix configuration issues so that your configurations meet best practices.
+Workload Factory analyzes database configurations daily.
+The daily analysis provides well-architected status, insights, and recommendations.
+You can automatically fix configuration issues to meet best practices.

-You have options to review the recommendations for configuration issues and fix those issues from the Databases inventory within the workload factory console.
+You can review the recommendations for configuration issues and fix those issues from the Databases inventory within the Workload Factory console.

 What is analyzed